-In unionized workplaces termination of employees is covered by the collective agreement.
+In unionized workplaces, termination of employees is covered by the collective agreement.
 Unionized employees can grieve the actions of an employer but cannot sue for constructive dismissal.

 There are occasions where a single incident can be serious enough to give rise to a claim of constructive dismissal.
 In other cases, it may involve a pattern of behaviour or a number of incidents.